vccjlc/time_machine/README.md

 The topics range from fun facts and philosophical debates to hypothetical "would-you-rather" questions.
 The dialogue is styled to reflect the personalities of the chosen figures, making every encounter as entertaining as it is insightful.

 The conversation begins with the initiator agent invoking God, who selects the topic and participants.
 A Host then clarifies the topic, introduces the two participants, and prompts them to present their arguments.
-Finally, a (biased) Host evaluates the discussion and declares the winner of the short debate.
+Finally, the Host evaluates the discussion and may optionally declare a winner of the short debate.

 ### Highlights:
 - **Dynamic Avatars**: Each character is represented with a distinct avatar for a visually engaging experience.